DiSSCo/openDS/data-model/README.md

 ## Directory Structure

-- **annotations/**: Contains schemas and definitions related to annotation data model.
 - **developer-schema/**: Includes schemas intended for developers working with the data model.
 - **fdo-profile/**: This directory contains FDO profiles, defining the metadata and structural requirements for various FDO types.
 - **fdo-type/**: Contains specific schemas for different types of FDOs, including digital specimens.